 Ship draught in metres

-Ship length in metres
+Ship speed in metres per second

-Water depth in metres
+UKC above the established UKC Limit, in metres

-Direction in decimal degrees

 Dataset Types

-UKCM datasets consists of a UKC plan, control points and areas considered non-navigable and almost non-navigable.
+UKCM datasets consists of a UKC plan, UKC plan area, control points and areas considered non-navigable and almost non-navigable.
 The datasets are generally intended for use with ENC, and (optionally) with S-102 bathymetric surface datasets.
 Dataset content will change over time during a ship’s transit.
 Updating of datasets is achieved by replacement.

 Dataset Loading and Unloading